MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ====================================================================== -->
 ## Step 1 - Download a preview channel of Microsoft Edge

-For full API compatibility of the **Microsoft.UI.Xaml** (WinUI 2) package and WebView2, this tutorial uses a _prerelease_ version of WebView2 SDK, together with a preview channel of Microsoft Edge.
+For full API compatibility of the **Microsoft.UI.Xaml** (WinUI 2) package and WebView2, this tutorial uses a _prerelease_<!-- todo: update re "prerelease"? --> version of WebView2 SDK, together with a preview channel of Microsoft Edge.
 (This tutorial doesn't use the other supported combination, which is a _release_ version of WebView2 SDK + the WebView2 Runtime.)

 1. If you haven't already, download any [Microsoft Edge Insider (preview) Channel](https://www.microsoftedgeinsider.com/download) (Beta, Dev, or Canary) on a supported operating system (OS):
    *  Windows 7